SaffetGokcenSen/saffetgokcensen.github.io/_posts/2020-07-01-constant-error-carrousel.md

 In this article, the constant error carrousel is examined.
 The constant error carrousel is the basic building block of a long short term memory cell discovered by [1].

 ## Definition
 The constant error carrousel is a structure to achieve constant error gradient as its name implies.
 It contains a single unit connected to itself.
-The unrolled form of the CEC is given in the Figure 1.
+The unrolled form of the CEC is given in the Figure 1. $w$ and $g$ are to be found in the following section.

 <figure>
    <img src="/assets/CEC.png" style="max-width: 1600px;">
    <figcaption>Figure 1.
-The unrolled form of the CEC.</figcaption>
+The unrolled form of the CEC, $w$ and $g$ are to be found in the next section.</figcaption>
 </figure>

 $g$ is the activation function of the CEC.
 It must be the identity function, $g\left(x\right)=x$, and the coefficient $w$ must be $1$ for keeping the error gradient constant. $\hat{y}\left(t\right)$ is the output at time $t$. $y$ is the target to be reached.